-You don’t need a reservation to camp in the back country, you won’t see a fire ring or a picnic table, and I guarantee that you could be camping in a spot where no one has ever camped before.
+You don’t need a reservation to camp in the back country of Ocala National Forest, you won’t see a fire ring or a picnic table, and you may be camping in a spot where no one has ever camped before.

-Ocala National Forest is a broad swath of 400,000 acres of sand-pine scrub forest with 600 lakes, rivers and springs, many wrapped in glorious subtropical vegetation like an oasis in the middle of the dry scrub desert.
+Ocala National Forest sprawls across Central Florida, a vast sand-pine scrub forest harboring 600 lakes, rivers, and springs, many wrapped in glorious subtropical vegetation like an oasis in a dry scrub desert.

-But the real appeal to this forest are the endless trails and endless places to camp along those trails.
-The forest service calls it “dispersed camping.”
-I call it primitive.
+But the real appeal to this forest is miles and miles of trails with unlimited opportunities to camp along those trails.

 Finding your special place in Ocala National Forest

-On my latest adventure, I turned off SR 40 onto Forest Road 65, which is less than a mile west of the Juniper Spring Recreation Area and Campground.
-(Take note that Juniper Springs Run is an excellent 7-mile-long paddling trail for kayaks and canoes, ranked among the best in the country.)
+On this adventure, I turned off State Road 40 onto Forest Road 65, which is less than a mile west of the Juniper Spring Recreation Area and Campground.
+Take note that Juniper Springs Run is an excellent 7-mile paddle trail for kayaks and canoes and is ranked among the best in the country.

 Forest Road 65, like most of the forest’s service roads, is hard-pack sand.
 My Honda Civic was adequate, although I could hear sand scraping the bottom of the car from time to time.
 I imagine there are times you may need 4-wheel drive, but the unpaved roads were not especially rough.

-About 3.5 miles north on FR 65, you will come to a “T” where Forest Road 76 meets 65, and that’s where I parked my car, at a marked trail entrance.
+About 3.5 miles north on Forest Road 65, you will come to a “T” where FR 76 meets 65, and that’s where I parked my car, at a marked trail entrance.

 A nice sandy trail runs east from there and you will encounter numerous opportunities to stray from the trail and find a great camping spot.
 The more adventurous can follow any one of the smaller trails that criss-cross the area.

-You have to carry everything with you — food, water, all your gear, everything.
-And you should never leave anything behind when you leave.
+You have to carry everything with you — food, water, gear, everything.
+And you should never leave anything behind when you leave your site.
 Take it in, take it out.

 I don’t take a lot of food and try to keep it simple.
-Either ready to eat foods or something to which I can just add boiling water.
+Either ready-to-eat foods or something to which I can just add boiling water.
 Good examples are Knorr side dishes, which serve as a full meal for one person.
-If the directions call for milk, use powdered milk.
+If the directions call for milk, bring powdered milk.

 A trip to your local Asian food store will also give you a variety of choices.
 Instant noodle choices are endless, and I’m not just talking about Ramen.
 I found the best way to prepare noodles is to break them up in the package and pour them into my cup.
 Otherwise, I would need a larger bowl.
 Just add boiling water and wait a few minutes.